 Important: Since writing this review, we’ve developed the largest resource ever made for spoken Arabic dialects.
 If you’re learning Arabic, click here to use it.

 For other languages I highly recommend this resource.

 If you’re serious about learning a foreign language then you’re probably already familiar with the Defense Language Institute’s Foreign Language Center.

 If you’ve never used it before then you’re missing out big time.

 The DLIFLC website is in my opinion one of the most useful language learning resources I’ve ever found online and it’s completely free to use.
-It’s a department of the US military but thankfully they’ve made some of it’s resources available online for the public.
+It’s a department of the US military (vital if you’re preparing for DLPT or DLAB) but thankfully they’ve made some of it’s resources available online for the public.

 From its info page:

 DLIFLC is a multi-service school for active and reserve components, foreign military students, and civilian personnel working in the federal government and various law enforcement agencies.

 The website’s loaded with sections that provide detailed lessons, native speaker audio files, written material, free software and cultural information.

 It’s all listed here on the Products page: